 Not properly caring for your business’ documents can be a very costly and time consuming.
 There is some good news when it comes to mistakes that are made in records management.

 Most of them are fairly common and are relatively easy to prevent.
-Here’s a list of the most common mistakes and how to mitigate the risks associated with the mistakes.
+Here’s a list of the most common mistakes in information governance and how to mitigate the risks associated with the mistakes.

 1. Not Having a Document Retention Schedule

 Keeping excess records is always a problem.
-If documents are sitting around after their usable life it can create a treasure trove of information that should have been destroyed but instead is now a large liability.
+If documents are sitting around after their usable life it can create a treasure trove of information that should have been destroyed.
+Instead, they are now a large liability.

 A retention schedule will help your business keep records that are required by law or best practice while helping get rid of documents that are pasts their useful life and are now a liability.
 Curious about what records retention regulations are?
 Check out our list of records retention guidelines by state.